travelnxt/appacitive-android-sdk/README.md

 appacitive-android-sdk
 ======================

-Android and java SDK for appacitive.
+Official Android and Java SDK for Appacitive.